nanfengpo/chat/docs/API.md

 }
 ```

-It's important to list the URLs in the `head.attachments` field.
-Tinode server uses this field to maintain the uploaded file's use counter.
+It's important to list the URLs in the `head.attachments` field. nanfengpo server uses this field to maintain the uploaded file's use counter.
 Once the use counter drops to zero for a given file (for instance, because a message with the shared URL was deleted or because the client failed to include the URl in the `head.attachments` field), the server will garbage collect the file.
 Only relative URLs should be used.
 Absolute URLs in the `head.attachments` field are ignored.

 ### Downloading

 The serving endpoint `/v0/file/s` serves files in response to HTTP GET requests.
-The client must evaluate relative URLs against this endpoint, i.e. if it receives a URL `mfHLxDWFhfU.pdf` or `./mfHLxDWFhfU.pdf` it should interpret it as a path `/v0/file/s/mfHLxDWFhfU.pdf` at the current Tinode HTTP server.
+The client must evaluate relative URLs against this endpoint, i.e. if it receives a URL `mfHLxDWFhfU.pdf` or `./mfHLxDWFhfU.pdf` it should interpret it as a path `/v0/file/s/mfHLxDWFhfU.pdf` at the current nanfengpo HTTP server.
 As a security measure, the client should not send security credentials if the download URL is absolute and leads to another server.

 ## Messages